by Kristine Kathryn Rusch

 But, for heaven’s sake, negotiate your contract.
 And really, really, really think about what every clause in that contract means before you sign your name to the document.
 Ask yourself if you can live with the clauses you’ve signed ten or twenty years from now.

-e being the only one who isn’t making money off that book?
+Can you handle being the only one who isn’t making money off that book?
 I know of several New York Times bestsellers who can’t make a living wage.
 Since I know how much publishing companies make on bestselling books, I have to wonder where the authors’ money is going—and what horrible contract they signed in their hurry to be published or to pay last year’s mortgage.

 I signed that contract with Pocket Books and thought it good at the time.
 I’m still living with it, and probably will for years, depending on how accurate the royalty statements are.